-This guide goes over setting up an environment for creating projects with an assembled Atlas device.
+This guide goes over setting up an environment for programming an assembled Atlas device.
 If you own an Atlas kit and have not assembled it yet you should first go through our assembly guide located here.

 If you are using Linux, I recommend installing Thonny using pip.
 On Windows and MacOSX I recommend installing Thonny through the download links on its website.